cmdoptesc/dj-big-pun-names/README.md

 List of DJ/producer/mc names that are puns of people's names, real or fictional.
 --------------------------------------------------------------------------------

-Around the end of 2012, I noticed there was a trend of DJs with names that were a play of existing ones, such as RL Grime, Hudson Mohawke, and Com Truise.
-A friend and I meant to make a list, or Wikipedia entry, but never got around to it.
-Recently, I saw a DJ Harvey poster, so that prompted me to finally write and share this list.
+Around the end of 2012, I noticed there was a trend of DJs with names that were a play of existing ones, such as RL Grime, Hudson Mohawke, Com Truise, and Diplo's *Trap Hawk Down*.
+A friend and I meant to make a list, or Wikipedia entry, but never it moved beyond our chats.
+Recently, I saw that DJ Harvey was coming to San Francisco, so that prompted me to finally materialise this list.

 ### Names I'm omitting: